CopernicaMarketingSoftware/Documentation/MarketingSuite/magento-integration/object/Customer.md

 #Customer object

 Customer object is a Magento registered user.
 It doesn't mean that such object has any orders, baskets, subscriptions or any other kind of data.
 As a minimum it should have an Id.
-With normal Magento installation customer is also have an email address, but when using extension that modify register/login process email address could be empty.
+With normal Magento installation customer is also have an email address, but when using extension that alters register/login process email address could be empty.

 ## Personalization properties